Mortal/csaudk-submitj/tasks/pal/README.md

 **Example:** For the string `T = bcabcaba` of length 8, L(3, 8) = 5
 since the string `T[3..8] = abcaba` contains the palindrome `abcba` as a subsequence.

-L(i, j) can be determined from the following recurrence, where 1 ≤ i ≤ n and 1 ≤ j ≤ n:
+L(i, j) can be determined from the following recurrence, where 1 ≤ i ≤ N and 1 ≤ j ≤ N:

 ```
           ⎧             0              if j < i